ish-cd/help/jobs-and-the-runtime.md

 Jobs are run on a recent version of Alpine Linux and all command line tools normally available therein are available to you, including `curl`.

-To get the most out of drush.io, you'll want to make sure you're familiar with [terminus](https://pantheon.io/docs/terminus/), Pantheon's CLI.
-It's also important to note that, while drush.io jobs resemble a shell script, they aren't exactly shell scripts.
+To get the most out of Ish CD, you'll want to make sure you're familiar with [terminus](https://pantheon.io/docs/terminus/), Pantheon's CLI.
+It's also important to note that, while Ish CD jobs resemble a shell script, they aren't exactly shell scripts.
 Stick to the supported job syntax and you'll be golden!

 Speaking of syntax, dive in with [logical operators](#logical-operators).